-Review of The Untyped π -Calculus Milner, Parrow, and Walker's π calculus is a concurrent formalism to which many kinds of concurrent computation may be reduced.
+Review of The Untyped $\pi$ -Calculus Milner, Parrow, and Walker's $\pi$ -calculus is a concurrent formalism to which many kinds of concurrent computation may be reduced.
 Its simplicity makes it an attractive vehicle for developing the ideas of this paper, while its generality suggests they may be widely applicable.
 Its basic data type is the name, an unguessable identifier for a communications channel.
 Computation is based on the exchange of messages, tuples of names, on named channels.
-Programming in the π -calculus is based on the following constructs (written, unusually, with keywords, for the sake of clarity).
+Programming in the $\pi$ -calculus is based on the following constructs (written, unusually, with keywords, for the sake of clarity).
 The rest of the paper contains many examples.
 An output process out $x\langle y_1, \ldots, y_n \rangle$ represents a message $\langle y_1, \ldots, y_n \rangle$ sent on the channel x.
-An input process inp $x(z_1, \ldots, z_n)$; P blocks till it finds a message sent on the channel x, reads the names in the message into the variables z_1, \ldots, z_n , and then runs P. The process $P \mid Q$ is the parallel composition of the two processes P and Q; the two may run independently or communicate on shared channels.
-The name generation process new(x); P generates a fresh name, calls it x, then runs P. Unless P reveals x, no other process can use this fresh name.
-The replication process repeat P behaves like an unbounded parallel array of replicas of P. The process stop represents inactivity; it does nothing.
+An input process $\inf x(z_1, \ldots, z_n)$ ; P blocks till it finds a message sent on the channel x, reads the names in the message into the variables $z_1, \ldots, z_n$ , and then runs P. The process $P \mid Q$ is the parallel composition of the two processes Pand Q; the two may run independently or communicate on shared channels.
+The name generation process $\operatorname{new}(x)$ ; P generates a fresh name, calls it x, then runs P. Unless P reveals x, no other process can use this fresh name.
+The replication process stop represents inactivity; it does nothing.
 Finally, the conditional if x = y then P else Q compares the names x and y.
 If they are the same it runs P; otherwise it runs Q.